RiiaC/SEAD_structure_Obsidian/content/index.md

 > On mobile devices it takes a bit of time to open the graph, but once open, it works.

 > [!warning]  Graph View
-> The web version of the graph view shows the connections between the Radiocarbon Data mapping
+> The current web version of the graph view shows only the connections between the Radiocarbon Data mapping files that have already been mapped and the SEAD structure

 If you have any questions, you may contact me directly.